Frequently Asked Questions

 There is no minimum LSAT that is required for acceptance, and there is no LSAT score that guarantees acceptance.
 With that being said, the median LSAT score for the previous incoming class will give you a good indication of the competitive nature of the applicant pool.
 However, the Admissions Committee takes a holistic approach to file review—all aspects of your application receive attention.
 We want to see “evidence” of your potential for success in law school, and your LSAT score is just one primary form of such evidence.
 If you are not satisfied with your initial LSAT score, we encourage you to consider taking the test a second time.
 You can also demonstrate your potential in law school through your past academic record and even skills developed through past work experience.

 I completed my undergraduate degree more than five years ago.
 How will this be viewed by the Admissions Committee?

-Nontraditional law students commonly bring a depth of experience, diversity, and motivation to the law school experience—factors that Admission Committee members value.
-When the Admissions Committee reviews an application of someone whose undergraduate record is less current, we tend to discount the importance of grades earned and instead give attention to skills and accomplishments relating to work and life experience.
-If you’re a nontraditional applicant, do your best to ensure that your resume and personal statement provide the Admissions Committee with insights into your post-graduation experiences.
+Nontraditional law students commonly bring a depth of experience, diversity, and motivation to the law school experience.
+As a nontraditional student, your skills and accomplishments relating to work and life experience become important in the application review process.
+You should do you best to ensure that your resume and personal statement provide insights into your post-graduation experiences.